 Ma Lighting is a company dedicated to professional lighting control, recognized for its experience and technical knowledge, focused on operability and focused on the professional user, something that is transmitted in its recent family of products grandMA3, the MA Network Switch and the already known grandMA2 , GrandMA and the dot2 series.

-Stonex is the exclusive distributor of MA Lighting in Spain and of other premium brands of professional lighting and lighting control, focused on offering the best service to professionals in the sector, with more than 41 years of experience.
+Stonex is the exclusive distributor of MA Lighting in Spain and of other premium brands of lighting sector and lighting control, focused on offering the best service to professionals in the sector, with more than 41 years of experience.